-I continued my research, met with government leaders (I was so psyched to get an interview with Leon Panetta and Richard Clarke) and philosophers and inquired as to how we as a society were preparing for these technological breakthroughs.
-It was scary to learn that for the most part, these technologies were unregulated and how little oversight the government was actually capable of.
+I continued my research, met with some government leaders and philosophers and inquired as to how we as a society were preparing for these technological breakthroughs (I was so psyched to get an interview with Leon Panetta and Richard A. Clarke).
+It was scary to learn that for the most part, these technologies were unregulated and that the government was actually capable of only minimal oversight.
 And even if these technologies didn’t destroy the planet, the one question that kept arising was: what role do we have in creating this future?

 With new questions raised and notions of a dystopic future, I went back to many of my original interviewees and discussed these possibilities.
 Once again I was buoyed by the lofty goals and promises of science but I remained unsure of their certainty.

-I began editing 3 years ago with almost 150 hours of interviews and an unclear picture of the future.
+I began editing four years ago with more than 100 hours of interviews and an unclear picture of the future.
 As with each of my previous feature documentaries, my goal was not tell the viewer what to think.
 Instead I wanted to guide the viewer through the sophisticated concepts in a way that most people could understand, without dumbing it down or condescending to the lowest common denominator.
 And I certainly didn’t want to simply sensationalize the ideas and create a film that lacked my moral and philosophical underpinnings.